mfreiholz/vegannadine.com/content/posts/my-journey-to-veganism.md

 Header: A huge part in my journey to plant-based eating was YouTube.
-Accidentally, I would stumble upon videos about vegan recipes, the health benefits from this diet or some rather strange ones about only consuming a very excessive amount of bananas the whole day.
+Accidentally, I would stumble upon videos about vegan recipes, the health benefits from this diet or some rather strange ones about only consuming a very excessive amount of bananas the whole day.<!--more-->

 Ever since I started uni in the year of 2010, I began trying new types of eating "philosophies"; partly because I became conscious of my weight and figure but also because I suddenly found myself very interested in living a healthy